GAFAIG PUBLIC KEY

 Signature mismatch means payload integrity failed.

-Expired records must not be shown as currently active.
+Expired certification surfaces must not be shown as currently active.

-Revoked records must not be shown as trusted.
+Revoked certification surfaces must not be shown as cryptographically trusted.

 Release: devGovernance verification engine executed on Snowflake (deterministic scoring, registry snapshots, and public verification views)